February 8, 2019

 Chocolate Dipped Strawberries - Homemade Chocolate Dipped Strawberries are easy and inexpensive to make and your Valentine will love that you made them just for them.

-Valentine's Day Scavenger Hunt - If you don't want to make up your own, you can download free Valentine's Day Scavenger Hunter printables from The Dating Diva's.
+Valentine's Day Scavenger Hunt - If you don't want to make up your own, you can download free Valentine's Day Scavenger Hunt printables from The Dating Diva's.

 Valentine Candy Bouquet - Does your Valentine have a sweet tooth?
 Make a candy bouquet with all of your sweetheart's favorite treats.

-Roses - For some couples, roses are a tradition and traditions are important too.
-Here is a great deal for Amazon Prime Members - Two Dozen Roses for just $19.99 from Whole Foods.
+Flowers - For some couples, roses are a tradition and traditions are important too.
+Check out this post for deals on flowers.

 Give Practical Gifts - Some frugal people I know don't want flowers because they feel that they are a waste of money since they eventually die.
 If your spouse is like this consider practical gifts.
 Perhaps, sunglasses with a note "We make a good pair" or socks "You knock my socks off".